Skip to main content

 What Investigate and Advise Looks Like Before Suit

-Not every serious dispute should move straight to a demand letter or lawsuit.
-Sometimes the most valuable work comes first: figure out what actually matters, who is involved, and what the next move should accomplish.
+Not every serious dispute should run straight to a demand letter.
+Often the most valuable work I do comes first — figuring out what actually matters, who is really involved, and what the next move needs to accomplish.

 November 2025·7 min read